MP Estate Planning UK

 Conclusion

-Clear planning turns good intentions into reliable outcomes for mixed families.
+Clear planning turns good intentions into reliable, legally binding outcomes for blended families.

-We summarise the core message.
-Without a proper plan, intestacy rules and title choices can place a surviving spouse in control of an estate and leave children without the inheritance you meant.
+Without a proper plan, intestacy rules and property title choices can place a surviving spouse in full control of an estate — and leave children from a previous relationship without the inheritance you intended.
+Remarriage, care costs, creditor claims, and simple changes of heart can all derail informal promises.

 FAQ